rreusser/trains-and-trails/src/pages/mount-diablo-mitchell-canyon-to-north-gate/index.md

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="22.9"></span>
 ![The muddy trail](mount-diablo-mitchell-canyon-to-north-gate-200.jpg)

-Saving you from having to run along roads, a series of lovely parks takes you most the distance back to downtown Walnut Creek.
+A series of lovely parks takes you most the distance back to downtown Walnut Creek without having to run along roads.
 Unfortunately, there are a few sections that are *awful* in the winter when the mud turns to glue.
 Feeling heavy enough already, I didn't need an *actual* few pounds extra on my feet.

 ![Mud-caked shoes](mount-diablo-mitchell-canyon-to-north-gate-210.jpg)